Vynxlabs/ModernBrochure/src/pages/subfolder/hero.md

   content:
     highlightEybrow: true
     eyebrow: Very cool eyebrow
+    headline: >-
-    headline: This is my headline about how cool my business is
+      This is my headline about how cool my business isThis is my headline about how cool my business is
+    description: >-
-    description: This is even more text talking about how cool this business is
+      This is even more text talking about how cool this business isThis is even more text talking about how cool this business isThis is even more text talking about how cool this business is
     buttons:
       - _bookshop_name: generic/button
-        url: '#'
+        url: /menu/
         openInNewTab: false
         text: Sign up
         color_group: primary